Southern Indiana

 (George Rodgers Clark National Historical Park)

-A French trading post was first located here in 1683.
-The French built a fort in 1705 (rebuilt 1724), known as Poste St. Francis Xavier, after the mission built here in 1702.
-The French later built Fort de Vincennes (aka Poste de Vincennes) (1732 - 1760), named Poste (Fort) Ouabache (Fort Wabash (1)) until 1736.
-The British took possession of the dilapidated fort in 1760 but they decided not to use it.
-They rebuilt it in 1777.
-American frontiersmen held it for a month in 1778.
-The fort was captured again by the Patriots in February 1779 and renamed Fort Patrick Henry.
+A French trading post was first located in the vicinity in 1683.
+The French built a fort in 1705 (rebuilt 1724), known as Poste St. Francis Xavier, after the first mission built here in 1702.
+The exact location of this post is undetermined.
+The French later built Fort de Vincennes (aka Poste de Vincennes) (1732 - 1760), originally named Poste (Fort) Ouabache (Fort Wabash (1)) until 1736.
+The British took possession of the dilapidated fort in 1760 but they decided not to formally occupy it until 1766.
+It was rebuilt in 1777.
+American Patriot frontiersmen held it for a month in 1778.
+The fort was captured again by the Virginia state militia under George Rogers Clark in February 1779 and renamed Fort Patrick Henry.
 Vincennes was the state's first permanent white settlement.
+Of interest in town at 1st and Seminary Streets is the Old French House and Indian Museum (1806) (admission fee).
+Also of interest is the Indiana Territorial Capitol (1805) located at 1 Harrison Street (admission fee).

 Deshee River Fort